ebikatsudon/VTubeStudio/Workshop.md

 Currently, you can upload models and [items](https://github.com/DenchiSoft/VTubeStudio/wiki/Item-System) to the [Workshop](https://steamcommunity.com/app/1325860/workshop/).

+You can upload/download/browse Workshop content directly from within VTube Studio.
+You can also browse it on the Steam website: https://steamcommunity.com/app/1325860/workshop/

 ## Workshop Rules

 You can share any content on the VTube Studio Steam Workshop as long as you follow these rules: